-Nursing Integrative Practicum Program Student, Faculty and Clinical Teaching Associate Roles and Responsibilities
+Nursing Integrative Practicum Program Student, Faculty and Preceptor Roles and Responsibilities

 Role and Responsibilities of the Student

-The student involved in the IP clinical experience has reached a point in the program of study when they are ready to integrate and apply the knowledge, skills, and abilities (OCNE Program Competencies) they have developed in earlier course work.
-The student's primary role is to closely study the role and responsibilities of the nurse in the assigned agency/unit and under the guidance of the CTA, prepare to gradually assume the responsibilities of a RN on that unit/agency.
+The student involved in the Integrative Practicum (IP) clinical experience has reached a point in the program of study when they are ready to integrate and apply the knowledge, skills, and abilities they have developed in earlier course work.
+The student's primary role is to closely study the role and responsibilities of the nurse in the assigned agency/unit and under the guidance of the preceptor, and prepare to gradually assume the responsibilities of a RN on that unit/agency.

-Students are accountable for achieving course outcomes, by developing a collegial relationship with their CTA and seeking opportunities that will help them further develop and integrate the OCNE competencies.
-The student is responsible for self evaluation and integrating feedback from others, as well as developing a plan for ongoing learning.
+Students are accountable for achieving IP course outcomes, by developing a collegial relationship with their preceptor and seeking opportunities that will help them further develop and integrate the end of Nursing program outcomes.
+The student is responsible for self-evaluation and integrating feedback from others, as well as developing a plan for ongoing learning.

 Prior to the IP experience the student will: